Use Filters in the Back-Office

-You can also select a field of another entity, related to it.
-For example, if you want the list to contain only Opportunities assigned to a certain customer, scroll down the list and select this field under the Related Entities header.
+You can also select a field of another related entity.
+For example, if you want the list to contain only Opportunities assigned to a customer, scroll down the list and select this field under the Related Entities header.

-The name of the selected field (in our example, it is Customer) will appear at the top of the list.
+The name of the selected field (e.g., Customer) will appear at the top of the list.

 You can also add another field related to Customer under the Related entities section.
 For example, you can select only the customers with addresses in California.